 We use the Internationally Recognized Milady Textbook for this course.
 Please check with your local governing body to ensure Canadian Credentials are accepted in your area.

-In spa settings, estheticians often perform procedures and treatments that are just as much about the mind and the spirit as they are about the body.
-As such, therapies such as hot stone massages, mud baths, and aromatherapy are popular additions to the repertoire of many estheticians.
-Which fall into the Spa Therapy category and require additional training, so combining Esthetics with Spa Therapy will allow you to offer the best service to your clients.
+Estheticians often perform procedures and treatments that focus not only on the body, but on the mind & spirit as well – therapies such as hot stone massage, mud baths, and aromatherapy.
+These are popular additions to the repertoire of many estheticians and fall into our Spa Therapy category.
+This option requires additional training, however, combining our Esthetics program with our Spa Therapy program will allow you to offer the absolute best possible service to your clients.

 “Esthetics” is actually a term used to describe a philosophical approach to appreciating things of beauty, reverence and artistry.
 It’s quite fitting, then, that the practice of skin beautification in the health and wellness industry is also referred to as esthetics- sometimes even going by its original spelling, “aesthetics.”